Two Candidate Obscured Tidal Disruption Events Coincident with High-energy Neutrinos: Analysis and Results

 The two MIR outbursts potentially associated with high-energy neutrinos lack detectable optical counterparts in public surveys such as ZTF (\citealt{Masci2019}, see Figure~\ref{lc}).
 In fact, as noted by \citet{Jiang2021apjs}, the majority of the outbursts in the MIRONG sample have not been previously reported by any other surveys.
 This indicates that their optical emissions are either obscured or intrinsically weak.

 Following the measurements performed on the entire MIRONG sample~\citep{Jiang2021apjs}, we have fitted the MIR emission of SDSSJ1048+1228 and SDSSJ1649+2625 with blackbody model and found a peak luminosity of $10^{42.94}$ and $10^{43.29}$~\lum, respectively.
 Such high IR luminosities almost exclude the supernova scenario and suggest that they are instead due to dust echoes of transient accretions onto SMBHs~\citep{Jiang2019,Jiang2021apjs}.
 Additionally, the integrated energies radiated in IR of the two sources are $10^{50.72}$ and $10^{51.02}$~erg as of the end of 2022, which are already comparable to the most energetic supernova (e.g., SN2016aps, \citealt{Nicholl2020}), but are rather typical for transient accretions such as TDEs~\citep{vV2021c}.
 Furthermore, both galaxies exhibit little or weak AGN activities according to their pre-outburst SDSS spectra (Figure~\ref{spec}), and have been classified as a LINER and a composite galaxy in the Baldwin-Phillips-Terlevich (BPT) diagram~\citep{Baldwin1981}, respectively.
 It is worth noting that their MIR light curves show subtle variability (see Figure~\ref{lc}), This is particularly evident in the case of SDSSJ1048+1228, which suggests the possible presence of weak AGNs. \citet{Frederick2021} have recently reported the discovery a new class of changing-look LINERs, which pose a challenge in distinguishing them from TDEs for LINER galaxies.
 We conducted spectroscopic follow-up observations with the Double spectrograph (DBSP) mounted on the Hale 200 inch telescope~\citep{Oke1982} at Palomar observatory for SDSSJ1649+2625 on 2021 June 18 and with YFOSC of the LiJiang 2.4m telescope~\citep{Fan2015-2m4,Wang2019-2m4} at Yunnan observatories for SDSSJ1048+1228 on 2023 February 18.
 However, no obvious spectral evolution, i.e., emerging characteristic emission lines as seen in some of the MIRONG objects~\citep{Wang2022apjs}, was found for both (see Figure~\ref{spec}).
-Note that \citet{Frederick2021} have reported a new class of changing-look LINERs, which are rather difficult to be distinguished from TDEs.
 Therefore, we conclude that the two neutrino-matched MIR outbursts are highly consistent with the obscured counterparts of transient accretion onto SMBHs, such as TDEs or changing-look LINERs.